instancio/instancio/website/docs/user-guide.md

 Instancio supports two modes: strict and lenient, an idea inspired by Mockito's highly useful strict stubbing feature.

-In strict mode unused selectors will trigger an error.
-In lenient mode unused selectors are simply ignored.
+In strict mode, unused selectors will trigger an error.
+In lenient mode, unused selectors are simply ignored.
 By default, Instancio runs in strict mode.
 This is done for the following reasons:

 - to eliminate errors in data setup